John Farnham diagnosed with cancer

 The Victorian entertainer was admitted to hospital on Tuesday morning for surgery and ongoing treatment, a statement from his family confirmed.

-However, surgeons are confident they will be able to remove all traces of the cancerous growth from his body.
+Surgeons are confident they will be able to remove all traces of the cancerous growth from his body.
+No extra details have been disclosed on his diagnosis.

 Read More